candrews800/discovercooks/readme.md

     2. New Recipe should be in header
     3. After Editing Denied Recipe it doesn't show that it is back in the queue
     4. Single Recipe related recipes has same recipe as
+    5. Check Profiles When No Recipe/Review are posted

 ****************************************************************************************
 **  FUNCTIONALITY TO DO LIST